gipo-ski/eva/README.md

 I'm a Junior Software Developer! 😊
 -----------------------------------

-I studied Music and Marketing and had a successful career in Sales and am transferring my kindness, imagination and user-centred focus to a career in tech.
+I studied Music and Marketing and had a successful career in Sales.
+Now I'm transferring my empathy, imagination and user-centred focus to a career in tech.
 When I’m not knee-deep in code, I enjoy reading, discovering new restaurants and playing board games with friends.
 Let's connect!

 * 🌍  I'm based in the UK
 * ✉️  You can contact me at [evieacodes@gmail.com](mailto:evieacodes@gmail.com)